MicrosoftDocs/azure-dev-docs/articles/go/deploy-container-apps.md

 In this quickstart, you'll learn to deploy a containerized Go web app to Azure Container Apps.

-Azure Container Apps lets you executes application code packedage in any container without having to manage complicated cloud infrastructure or complex container orchestrators.
+Azure Container Apps lets you execute application code package in any container without having to manage complicated cloud infrastructure or complex container orchestrators.
 Allowing you to deploy code packaged in any container to run without worrying about the runtime or programming model.
-Common uses of Azure Container apps includes: Deploying API endpoints, hosting background processing appliactions, handeling event-driven processing, and running microservices.
+Common uses of Azure Container apps include: Deploying API endpoints, hosting background processing applications, handling event-driven processing, and running microservices.

 Follow this tutorial to walk through building a docker image, deploying that image to Azure Container Registry, and deploying a Go web app to Azure Container Apps.